Diego Maradona: In popular culture

 By 1982, Maradona had become one of the biggest sports stars in the world and had endorsements with many companies, including Puma and Coca-Cola, earning him an additional $1.5 million per year on top of his club salary.
 In 1982, he featured in a World Cup commercial for Coca-Cola, and a Japanese commercial for Puma.
 In 1984 he earned $7m a year at Napoli, and sponsorships included $5m from Hitachi.
 In 1984, a poll from IMG named Maradona the best known person in the world.
 In 2010 he appeared in a commercial for French fashion house Louis Vuitton, indulging in a game of table football with fellow World Cup winners Pelé and Zinedine Zidane.
 Maradona featured in the music video to the 2010 World Cup song "Waka Waka" by Shakira, with footage shown of him celebrating Argentina winning the 1986 World Cup.

-Banners depicting Maradona – such as this where he features alongside Lionel Messi at the 2018 World Cup in Russia – often appear at Argentina games.

 A 2006 television commercial for Brazilian soft drink Guaraná Antarctica portrayed Maradona as a member of the Brazil national team, including wearing the yellow jersey and singing the Brazilian national anthem with Brazilian players Ronaldo and Kaká.
 Later on in the commercial he wakes up realizing it was a nightmare after having too much of the drink.
 This generated some controversy in the Argentine media after its release (although the commercial was not supposed to air for the Argentine market, fans could see it online).
 Maradona replied that he had no problem wearing the Brazilian national squad jersey despite Argentina and Brazil's tense football rivalry, but that he would refuse to wear the shirt of River Plate, Boca Juniors' traditional rival.
 There is a documented phenomenon of Brazilians being named in honour of Maradona, an example being footballer Diego Costa.